 Filing tax returns

-- one return under the original IRD number from 1 April to the date of bankruptcy showing all income and claiming any expenses they may be entitled to for this period .
-If they don't have a standard balance date this will be from the start of their income year to date of bankruptcy, and
+- one return under the original IRD number from 1 April to the date of adjudication showing all income and claiming any expenses they may be entitled to for this period .
+If you have a standard balance date this will be from the 1st April to the date you were adjudicated bankrupt, and

-- another return under the new IRD number showing all income and claiming any expenses they may be entitled to for the full year.
-If they don’t have a standard balance date this will be from the start of their income year to the end of their income year.
+- another return under the new IRD number showing all income and claiming any expenses you may be entitled to for the period from the day after the date you were adjudicated bankrupt to the end of the income year.
+If you have a standard balance date this will be from the day after you were adjudicated bankrupt to the 31st March.